jasuperior/4.iv/README.md

 #### `Action.prototype.next<T>(value: T): this`

+Used to change the value of the action; triggers effects if present.

 #### `Action.prototype.then<T>(effect: Effect<T>): this`

+Adds effect to effects set for Action.

 #### `Action.prototype.stop<T>(effect: Effect<T>): this`

+Removes effect from effects set of Action.

 #### `Action.prototype.toJson(): string`

+Returns a json string of action.

 ### Static

 #### `Action.all<T>(state: State<T> | Action<T>, effect: Effect<T>): void`

+Binds the supplied state variables to the supplied effect. (adds effect to each state variables' effect set).
+Will call effect if, and only if, all of the states have changed at least once.

 #### `Action.any<T>(state: State<T> | Action<T>, effect: Effect<T>): void`

+Binds the supplied state variables to the supplied effect.
+Will call effect if any of the state variables change.

 #### `Action.once<T>(state: State<T> | Action<T>, effect: Effect<T>): void`

+Binds the supplied state variables to the supplied effect.
+Will call effect only once when any of the state variables change, then removes effect from each state variable.

 #### `Action.onceAll<T>(state: State<T> | Action<T>, effect: Effect<T>): void`

+Binds the supplied state variables to the supplied effect.
+Will call effect if, and only if, all of the states have changed at least once, then removes effect from each state variable.

 #### `Action.fromJson(json: string): State<T>`

+Turns json data into an Action instance.

 #### `Action.fromObject(obj: Record<string, any>): State<T>`

+Turns an Action record (object which follows json config for Action) into a state variable.

 ### State